 As mentioned above, I use this as a go-to meal when I’m not really sure what to make (or we are almost in need of going to the store).
 I keep the red lentils but I’ll play with the add-ins a bit.

-Greens: Add chard or kale in place of or with the spinach.
+Greens: Add Swiss chard or turnip greens in place of or with the spinach.

 Fresh Herbs: I enjoy adding fresh cilantro and parsley to the mix, usually on top with a spoonful of yogurt.

 Extra Spice: I kept this dish as simple as possible, but you can raid your spice cabinet for extra flavor.
 Try adding a half-teaspoon of garam masala, turmeric, and cayenne for a bit of heat.